 They also have 121 CTCSS privacy codes with up to 2,662 channel options.
 The radios are designed with the silent operation to help you turn off any tones.
 Additionally, these devices have NOAA weather scan, which means that they will alert you to lock onto weather channels.
 Moreover, they have Easy Voice and Sound Activation Transmission with three sensitivity levels.

 - The range on flat grounds is quite impressive

 - Has weather capabilities

 - Poor customer support

-Hiking might be one of the most interesting hobbies that you could do but it requires you to have the right equipment.
-One of the devices that you could get yourself are the Retevis H-777 Two-Way Radios.
-These radios could best be suited for people who hike in groups because they come in a 20 pack.
+Hiking might be one of the most interesting hobbies that you could do, but it requires you to have the right equipment.
+One of the devices that you could get yourself is the Retevis H-777 Two-Way Radios.
+These radios could best suit people who hike in groups because they come in a 20 pack.

 These radios operate on a UHF ranging from 400 to 470 MHz.
 Each radio has a belt clip to allow easier portability, and they are all easy to operate.
 Additionally, every radio has its own intelligent USB charging base but with no adapter and a Li-ion battery.
 When the battery levels go low, you will get notified by the radios’ low voltage alert.

 The radios also have multi-feature functions in addition to allowing long-distance communication.
 The radios are ergonomically designed, and they all have antennas to enable clear sound quality.
 An added feature on this set is the clear voice prompt that reminds you to turn on your walkie-talkie with the current channel.

 - The pack comes with a 1-year warranty